bitcart/bitcart/CODING_STANDARDS.md

 # Coding guidelines for vue/javascript code

-Those guidelines apply to all vue or javascript code across BitcartCC repositories, and to all further opened pull requests.
+Those guidelines apply to all vue or javascript code across Bitcart repositories, and to all further opened pull requests.
 Your pull request might be rejected if it doesn't follow coding guidelines.

 ## Formatting